 Cook potatoes until fork-tender and drain off the cooking liquid.
 Make sure to reserve some cooking water from cooking potatoes, don’t drain it all off completely.

 Add butter and milk and mash potatoes while it’s still hot.
 If needed, add a little more liquid, a little at a time, checking the thickness while mashing potatoes.
-Taste to see if more seasoning is needed.
+Taste to see if you need more seasoning.

 To prepare cabbage: